slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing."
 -- George Bernard Shaw*

 Be gentle first with yourself.
-Don't punish yourself for failing.
+Don’t punish yourself for failing.
 Failing is learning.

 You are more than your mistakes.
 Your past mistakes are meant to guide you, not to define you.
 Don’t ever regret anything because regretting means wanting to forget every moment.
 Every moment is what makes you who you are today.